davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 - [Imports and exports](#imports-and-exports)

 > Note that this section is effectively a **sanity check** for layer-related configuration, and:
-> - sets you up for the final [migration](#migrating-an-existing-site) section which takes you through full layers refactor
+> - sets you up for the [site migration](#site-migration) section which takes you through full layers refactor
 > - provides lots of tips and tricks for configuration in general

 ### Framework folders